 Provide Proper Light and Temperature:

-An avocado tree only needs 6-8 hours of sunlight every day to survive.
+An avocado tree needs about 6-8 hours of full sun every day to survive.
 But the more light you give your tree, the faster and bigger it will grow and the more chances of producing fruit.
 Place the pot in a south-facing window and this will be ideal.
 If you don’t have a sunny spot in your house you can always use artificial grow lights.

 Prune to Promote Growth: